gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 - `TrafficTransformer.scala`
 - `TrafficPredictor.scala`

-The order of the file is in which they are structured & applied to the input.
-Each file also has it's own logger variable set, which is used for logging, for this the `build.sbt` file was modified with an additional package.
-Each step/class in the pipeline receives a reference to the `SparkSession` by the `spark` variable.
+The files are structurd in the ordered in which they are applied to the input.Each file also has its own logger variable set, which is used for logging.
+For this, the `build.sbt` file was modified with an additional package.
+Each class in the pipeline receives a reference to the `SparkSession` by the `spark` variable.

 == `Traffic.scala`

-This is the file that is executed when the project is ran, it executes the different steps (files) in a kind of pipeline.
-The complete pipeline can be seen in listing: @execution-pipeline.
+This is the file that is executed when the project is ran.
+It executes the different steps (files) in pipeline manner.
+The complete execution pipeline can be seen in listing: @execution-pipeline.

 #figure(